zaxymelkt/jjk/content/Systems/Global/Domain Manifestation.md

 - 16 Cursed Energy.
 - 10 Cursed Energy per turn.
 - 2 Turn Cooldown after it breaks.
+- You cannot use your cursed technique while using a Simple Domain.
 - While active, the Simple Domain has 20 Health, and an Endurance equal to your C.E Output.
 When targeted by a ‘Sure-hit’ attack, the Simple Domains health pool is reduced instead of yours.
 Additionally, when hit with Cursed Techniques that are not launched from within a Domain, it reduces all damage taken by 3, which is subtracted from the Simple Domains Health Pool.

 ## New Shadow Style